dasch-swiss/dsp-das/docs/user-guide/data.md

 ## Do research and work on your data

 Once you have found the desired resources, you can (re)view them and annotate the resource itself, the media file, or single metadata values.
-If you select more than one resource, you can compare them in a side-by-side view or link them. <!--edit them all at once, or save them in a collection.
-A collection is similar to a playlist in a music app or shopping basket in an online store-->.
+If you select more than one resource, you can compare them in a side-by-side view or link them.<!--edit them all at once, or save them in a collection.
+A collection is similar to a playlist in a music app or shopping basket in an online store-->

 ### Display a resource